jackson-nestelroad/battler/fxlang.md

 As a consequence, very few operations in the core battle engine are implemented as methods.
 Almost every important operation is implemented as a function that takes in a context.
 Contexts do act as "this" objects, since they can be scoped to things like Mons (`MonContext`), active moves (`ActiveMoveContext`), and effects (`EffectContext`).

 Since event callbacks run in the context of a battle, the fxlang evaluator runs under some evaluation context that holds all of the battle state.
-An program can run under one of three context types:

-- `MonContext` - The program runs under the context of a single Mon.
+Internally, during evaluation, the following state is kept on the context:

+1. **Effect** - The effect whose event callback is being evaluated.
+1. **Source Effect** (optional) - The effect that is triggered this event callback.
+1. **Target** (optional) - The target Mon of the source effect.
+1. **Source** (optional) - The source Mon that triggered the source effect.

+In the code, this means we can evaluate event callbacks under the following contexts:

-- `ActiveMoveContext` - The program runs under the context of an active move.
-This consists of an active move, a source (user) Mon of the move, and sometimes a target Mon that the move is hitting.
+- `EffectContext` - The program runs under the context of an effect (which owns the event callback) and an optional source effect (that triggered the event).
-- `ApplyingEffectContext` - The program runs under the context of an applying effect.
-This consists of an effect, a target of the effect, and sometimes a source Mon (that triggered the effect).
+- `ApplyingEffectContext` - The program runs under the context of an applying effect, which consists of an effect (which owns the event callback), an optional source effect (that triggered the event), the target Mon (that the source effect is being applied to), and an optional source Mon (who triggered the source effect).

-Note that an `ActiveMoveContext` is very closely related `ApplyingEffectContext`.
-Many event callbacks that can run under an `ActiveMoveContext` can also run under an `ApplyingEffectContext`, especially when the target of the effect is the user of the move (in which case, the two contexts make the exact same guarantees).

 #### Context Variables